 Pivoting is a humbling process.
-It's a matter of swallowing your pride, understanding where your business is heading, and deciding on a potentially drastic course of action.
-Still, if your business is radically underperforming or flat-out dead in the water, some kind of pivot is the way to go.
+It requires a real understanding of where your business is heading, and deciding on a potentially drastic course of action.
+Still, if your startup is radically underperforming or flat-out dead in the water, some kind of pivot may be necessary to stay in business.

 This article was originally published in March 2020 and has been updated for comprehensiveness.